ned14/outcome/doc/src/content/history/_index.md

 using C++ 17's <code>std::variant<...></code> except with stronger never-empty guarantees.
 </dd>
 <dt><b>3.
 Heavy</b></dt>
-<dd>An Either monad participating fully in a wider monadic programming framework for C++.</dd>
+<dd>A full fat Either monad participating fully in a wider monadic programming framework for C++.</dd>
 </dl>

 Peter Dimov was very quickly able to implement an `expected<T, E1, ...>` using his [variant2](https://github.com/pdimov/variant2) library, and thus there seemed little point in replicating his work in an Outcome v2.
+The lightweight choice seemed to be the best path forwards, so in June 2017 the bare minimum `result<T, E>` and `outcome<T, EC, P>` as presented in this library was built, using the same constructor design as `std::variant<...>`.

+To finish later ...